sgillespie/techtalk-git-tips/README.md

 * Merge from remote branch

-...unless you have pull configured to rebase; in that case, it will do a rebase instead of merge!
-This can be effective, but also be painful at times:
+...unless you have pull configured to rebase; in that case, it will rebase instead of merge!
+This can be effective, but also painful at times:

 * Rebase requires a clean working tree.
 Otherwise, you'll have to commit or stash.